 Fall gently, snowflakes

 The next verse uses winter as a frame for discussing the idea of peace.
 The approach the narrator takes is to describe the wintry season as a quiet, peaceful time to convey the idea of a comfortable cold that allows her to feel restful.
 Word choice is crucial here — “gently,” “snowflakes,” “white,” “kisses,” and “rest,” coupled with the perfect syllable and rhyming match on the second and fourth lines, create an atmosphere of peace and rest.
 Again, the speaker is yearning for a break from the life that is described in the first verse and seems to never quite let up.
 The simple yearning for cool and white, for kisses of any kind, helps to create an image of this weary mother whose mind is filled with beautiful images, and whose life seems to deny them to her.
 The difficulties of motherhood and the pains of her predicament are made abundantly clear through verses that do not discuss them at all, but rather focus on what her life makes her dream of instead.

 You’re all that I can call my own.

 The natural imagery comes to a head in the final verse of ‘Woman Work’, and is used to great effect, as the speaker considers that the only things in the world she can think of as belonging to her are the natural phenomena that surround her.
-This seems to confirm the theme of slavery suggested in the first verse — the speaker is, after all, a mother, and so surely she should consider her child to be something that “belongs” to her — but this has rarely been the case historically.
-It is incredibly peaceful imagery used to indicate such a powerful and revolting aspect of history, and serves to give that message a unique and memorable means of approaching the reader, and of staying with them each time the natural world does something wonderful.
+This seems to confirm the theme of slavery suggested in the first verse — the speaker is, after all, a mother, and so sure she should consider her child to be something that “belongs” to her — but this has rarely been the case historically.
+It is incredibly peaceful imagery used to indicate such a powerful and revolting aspect of history and serves to give that message a unique and memorable means of approaching the reader, and of staying with them each time the natural world does something wonderful.